REPROSEC/dolev-yao-star-extrinsic/CONTRIBUTING.md

 in that case some arbitrary order must be chosen between them, but that order should be consistent across functions.

-When there as many arguments with the same genericity, it is good practice to create a record type for these arguments.
+When there are many arguments with the same genericity, it is good practice to create a record type for these arguments.
 This provides an approximation of named arguments, to avoid mixing their order when calling the function